ulises-jeremias/dotfiles/docs/Window-Managers.md

 ## Openbox Window Manager

 For customizing Openbox, you can edit the configuration files located in the `~/.config/openbox` directory.
 These files define the behavior, appearance, and keybindings for Openbox.
-Make your desired changes to these files, and then run command `chezmoi apply` to apply the changes.
+Make your desired changes to these files, and then run command `chezmoi apply --source ~/.dotfiles` to apply the changes.

 If you need additional guidance or want to explore more about Openbox customization, please visit the [Openbox customization documentation](Openbox).